Julie E. Wollman was appointed as the 10th President of Widener University in January 2016.

 At Widener we are proud of our distinctly caring community where students come first.
 In the safe and supportive atmosphere of our beautiful campus we challenge students to exceed their own expectations, to discover in themselves new skills and abilities, and to develop a commitment to excellence in all that they do.

 We accomplish these lofty goals through close personal attention.
 And we can do it consistently because while we have the resources and national reputation of a large university with a range of academic programs, Widener feels like a smaller college thanks to our small class sizes and focus on personal attention.

 At Widener, everyone on campus is singularly focused on supporting you, challenging you, and finding life-changing opportunities for you like international travel, hands-on internships, mentored research, and networking with world renowned leaders and local business CEOs.
 Our focus on leadership prepares students for success on campus and after graduation.
 It’s no wonder Widener graduates are in the top 20% in the country for salaries earned in mid-career and that they are working on solving some of the world’s biggest problems here at home and around the globe.

-A graduate of Harvard University where she majored in English and American literature and language and minored in French, President Wollman earned her master’s degree in education from the University of Pennsylvania, and a doctor of philosophy in education from New York University.
+A graduate of Harvard University where she majored in English and American literature and language and minored in French, Dr. Wollman earned her master of science in education from the University of Pennsylvania, and a doctor of philosophy in education from New York University.

 Dr. Wollman lives in Wallingford, PA with her husband Dan King and the two unofficial mascots of Widener University – her dogs Leila, a cocker spaniel and Oliver, a St. Bernard.